sdeittrick/Wildfire_Detection_Capstone_697/README.md

 Due to the lack of available high quality pictures available we utlize the Unreal Engine (UE4 & UE5) to generate real-life relief maps, adding trees, and simulating forest fires to train our model.
 [Insert pictures/go into more detail here].

 ## Corsican Database
 To test the performance of our model we have utilized the Corsican Wildfire Database from _"Computer vision for wildfire research: an evolving image dataset for processing and analysis”_ which is one of the largest of its kind.
-[Insert more detail here on the website access etc.]
+This database exclusively contained images including fire, thus we sought images without fire from other locations [Insert more detail here on the website access etc.]

 https://www.sciencedirect.com/science/article/pii/S0379711217302114 <br />
 http://cfdb.univ-corse.fr/index.php?menu=1

 ## Downloading the Data